run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/configuration/notification-delegated-email-ticket.md

 7. Choose the activity;

-8. In the field** Email Template Delegation** choose by the previously registered e-mail template;
+8. In the field **Email Template Delegation** choose by the previously registered e-mail template;

 9. Click on "Save".

+10. In the parametrization screen, enable the parameters 438 (informe email template for delegation) and 439 (option "YES");

+11. In the group registration screen, in the field "Employees", select the checkbox "Email" for the people that will receive the email of that group.

 What to do next
 ---------------